SvenMatzke/userv/userv.core/README.rst

 The catch
 =========
-The frist start for every webserver is routing and parsing html.
+The first start for every webserver is routing and parsing html.
 This is the core.